-There is a wrought-iron statue of a toad near the entrance to "Toad's Road" on Buttermilk.
+There is a copper statue of a toad near the entrance to "Toad's Road" on Buttermilk.
 The statue was done by local sculptors Jim Snyder and Larry Lefner; see photo of them below.
 The statue was dedicated to the memory of Todd Olson on December 20, 2003.
 Longtime ski instructor Todd "Toad" Olson passed away in June 2003 at his home in Carbondale.
 He was 51.
 Olson, who had endured an arduous five-year battle with leukemia, was widely heralded as the most legendary instructor to have taught at Buttermilk Mountain Ski School.
 For 33 years Olson worked in the Kids' Division at Buttermilk and was nicknamed "Mr. Toad."
 The seventh photo shown in the grouping of photos immediately below was taken in the summer of 2009, and shows that the statue is mounted on a large rock.
-There used to be glasses on the toad statue, but they are not there any more.
+Some glasses were added to the statue later, but they are not there any more.

 Thanks to Rick Stevens and Lisa Pizza for giving the author information about this statue.
 Toad's Road is located near the Bear Run at Buttermilk.